yesthisiskendra/yesthisiskendra.github.io/_pages/tracking.md

 UJS: Depth first search, iterative

-UWD: API review -- smallest API app using https
+UWD: API review -- smallest API app using https (uwd-weather)

 LHTL: Interview with Scott Young, importance of (1) "teaching" what you're learning to others on a black piece of paper (2) Getting to where you are uncomfortable as quickly as possible